forshaws/homebrew-oboi-dlp/README.md

 ```apache
 SetEnv OBOI_DLP_APIKEY="YOUR_API_KEY_GOES_HERE"
 ```
-Once you have netered your API Key you should restart apache.
+Once you have entered your API Key you should restart apache.

 ## 🦉 Community and Trial Modes